Flattr: History

 In December 2010, Flattr received large-scale attention when it was tweeted to be a method of donating money to WikiLeaks, which had recently been cut off by PayPal, Visa, and MasterCard.

 On 28 April 2011, Flattr announced by email that they would not require users to subscribe to donate to others before they could be donated to themselves, starting from 1 May 2011.

 On 16 April 2013, Twitter announced that they would no longer allow Flattr users to donate to favorite sites via the Twitter platform, citing commercial confusion problems they believed would occur between users.

 In May 2016, Flattr partnered with the developer of the ad blocking browser extension Adblock Plus to create Flattr Plus, a service which allows users to automatically distribute a designated budget of monthly payments to web publishers based on their engagement.
 The service was conceived as a way for users to support online publishers as an alternative to advertising.

 On 5 April 2017, Adblock Plus publisher Eyeo GmbH announced that it had acquired Flattr for an undisclosed amount.
 Flattr also announced a beta of an overhauled "zero-click" version of the service adapted from the Flattr Plus concept.

 On 24 October 2017, Flattr announced the launch of “Flattr 2.0”.
-This version of Flattr continues as a zero-click service for automatic denoting of content on the web and various platforms as donation-worthy.
-Content creators now only have to link their websites or supported platforms to be able to receive payments.
+This version of Flattr was a zero-click service for automatic denoting of content on the web and various platforms as donation-worthy.
+Content creators had only to link their websites or supported platforms to be able to receive payments.

 On 24 May 2018, Flattr made changes to their privacy policy to comply with the GDPR and began deleting previously collected user activity after three months.
 Flattr's old privacy policy allowed them to keep a record of their subscribers’ web browsing history indefinitely.

 Supported creator platforms

-Flattr 2.0 can be used on websites via a metatag, and supports various creator platforms.
-YouTube, Wordpress, Vimeo, Twitter, Twitch, Soundcloud, GitHub, 500px and Flickr are all currently supported.
+Flattr 2.0 was able to be used on websites via a meta tag, and supported various creator platforms including YouTube, Wordpress, Vimeo, Twitter, Twitch, SoundCloud, GitHub, 500px and Flickr.